 Mobile Film Advocate & Podcaster | Festival Founder & Director

 Susy is passionate about storytelling and film.
 She’s a pioneer, an avid speaker, and storyteller spreading the message of the mobile smartphone film community worldwide.

 She founded International Mobile Film Festival in 2009 as the centerpiece of an organic strategy to expand and support mobile filmmaking as a distinctive art form worldwide.
 She also created programs like the Mobile Film School (2012) and is host of the SBP Podcast Mobile Filmmaking (2017).
 Susy has an Associate of Science (A.S.)
 Degree in Media Communications.

 “At the center of everything we experience is a story.
 Stories are always evolving.
 The only beginning and end to a story is the one that is told or the one we perceive.”Susy Botello, January 2, 2020

 As co-host of the Hall H Show (a comic book and pop culture podcast), he and co-host Alex Benedicto, have become a voice for independent creators and for artists in “artist alley” at various comic conventions.
-In fact, it was at San Diego Comic-Con 2016, where Aaron first met Susan, at her panel that showcased how smartphone technology has now gotten to a point where anyone in the world with a smartphone, can now make a movie that can be shown on the big screen.
+In fact, it was at San Diego Comic-Con 2016, where Aaron first met Susan, at her panel that showcased how smartphone technology has gotten to a point where anyone in the world with a smartphone, can make a movie that can be shown on the big screen.
 All you need is a compelling story!
-Since February 2018